-Develop your writing through discussion and feedback in this advanced workshop with Richard Price
+Develop your writing through discussion and feedback in this advanced workshop with Richard Price.

 This course is for advanced writers of poetry.
 Each week, poets will benefit from in-depth discussion of their poems in a supportive environment.
 This course has a clear focus on editing and re-drafting alongside a discussion of themes and ideas, forms, and technical aspects.
 Responding to the work of the group as it unfolds the tutor will also introduce poems from a range of traditions to provoke thought and expand the poets’ potential range.
-To apply: contact the office for details.

 About Richard Price View Profile